 and Rehabilitation Center

-4-Star Quality-Rated Care
+Quality-Rated Care in Portland, OR

 At Portland Health and Rehabilitation Center, we provide a continuum of care that bridges the gap between hospital and home.
 Whether you are in need of short-term rehabilitation or long-term care, our team works to help you recover and return home.
 We want to empower you to meet your goals and regain your quality of life.